kinkerl/persy-doc-en/doc/developer.rst

 .. note::
    Sphinx must be installed for this action.
 On Ubuntu, it is part of the python-sphinx package.

-First, you have to change in the project root of the main persy package.
-This is should be the parent directory of "/doc".
+First, you have to change in the project root of the documentation This is should be the parent directory of "/doc".
 You can run

 .. code-block:: bash
   :linenos:

-   VERSION="x.x.x" make doc-html
+   make

-This will render the documentation found in /doc and place the result in /build/persy_x.x.x/usr/share/doc/persy/.
+This will render the documentation found in /doc and place the result in /build.
 You can use your favorite browser to view the result.